How To Choose Your Health Insurance

 Don't Write Off High Deductible Insurance Options

 Many employers are beginning to offer high deductible insurance.
 This insurance has a lower premium, but you are responsible to pay for everything until you meet your deductible.
 The deductible is anywhere from $1000.00 to $5000.00 per family per year.
 If this is the case, you should set aside enough money to cover the deductible each year.
-Try to avoid using a health share which sounds like health insurance but it works differently and may not give you the same amount of coverage.
-You should also avoid hybrid plans that have a high deductible before coverage starts, but then has you continue to pay co-insurance and co-payments.
+Try to avoid using a health share which sounds like health insurance, but it works differently and may not give you the same amount of coverage.
+You should also avoid hybrid plans that have a high deductible before coverage starts but then as you continue to pay co-insurance and co-payments.